apa graduate program

 At the beginning of each rotation your line manager will meet with you and your mentor to discuss expectations and set goals for the rotation period.
 At the end of the rotation your line manager will meet with you and your mentor to review your performance and experience against the goals for the rotation period.
 Throughout your rotation your manager will also provide feedback to you and your mentor on how you are tracking.

-The review process ensures you are tracking against agreed and desirable goals, training and behaviours and takes into account your overall performance.
+Your manager will conduct regular reviews.
+This means that whilst on the Graduate Program you may be eligible for pay increases depending on your personal performance.
+The review process ensures you are tracking against agreed and desirable goals, training and behaviours, and takes into account your overall performance.

-Throughout the program, you will be encouraged to attend both internal and external professional development opportunities.
+Across the two-year program, you will receive structured development opportunities.
+These may be internal or external programs.
 Some of these in-house programs will be the acquisition of soft skills and personal development from the APA suite of programs for all employees.
-Others may be external workshops or sessions designed for young engineers.
+Others may be external workshops or sessions designed for your area of expertise.
 Your learning doesn’t finish once you leave university, it continues throughout your career, and APA encourages you to seek out learning and development opportunities.

 APA Group supports and promotes diversity and inclusion (D&I) and, as part of that D&I focus, we would like to see more women engineers join our teams.